Bills improve to 8-3 following 20-3 win over Broncos

 Rookie second-round draft pick Drew Lock has spent the past two weeks practicing since being sidelined in August by an injury to his right thumb.

-Last week, Fangio said he wasn’t any closer to targeting a possible return date for Lock, who would remain on IR the rest of the season if he’s not activated by Dec.
-3. Activating Lock would at least provide some substance to what’s become a lost season for a team that was coming off a 27-23 loss at Minnesota in which the Broncos squandered a 20-0 lead.
+Fangio said he’s not given any thought about making a switch.
+The clock, however, is ticking.
+Lock would remain on IR the rest of the season if he’s not activated by Dec.
+3.

-A week after managing a season-best 394 yards against the Vikings, the Broncos managed just 134 yards and nine first downs against the Bills.

-This was an important win for Buffalo, which now enters the toughest stretch of its season.

 TURNOVER